Buckmeister/ioNewton/README.md

 # ioNewton

-Square Root Approximation using the Newton Method
+This is a minimalistic demo project built with Ionic and the Angular framework.

-This is a minimalistic demo project using iconic with the angular frontend.
+It uses zero approximation with the _Newton Method_ in order to calculate the square root of a given number.